StevenAndrewsII/GameEngine-demo-/README.md

-Note: Git hub wouldnt allow me to upload the enitre thing in one go.
+Note: Git hub would not allow me to upload the enitre thing in one go.
 File is over 30 MB of data.
 Run the .love file

+ > To unpack the .love file ( raname to .zip )